Michaelo233/Module-4-Assignment/README.md

 - I will also run through the program using a debuging tool, to make sure that there isn't any logic errors, and to modify the program if needed, to ensure that the code runs properly as expected.

+## Code Modification 1

+- Added error handling when the data file is not within the application directory.